 The ‘soho’ district of Valencia.
 Here you’ll find hip eateries by popular chefs, art galleries, vintage shops, trendy bars and some cool clubs.
 This district is located close to old town and the North Train Station mentioned above.
 Ruzafa is an excellent area to stay if you are looking to enjoy the nightlife.

-Most probably the first dish that comes to mind when you think of Spanish cuisine.
 This delicious rice dish is said to have originated from this very city, going on to become popular worldwide.
 The rice sourced from the rice fields surrounding the Albufera and fresh local ingredients make up this traditional dish.
 You can learn to make this authentic dish at one of the many cooking classes.

 8. Valencia Skylines